Chai and Privacy

 Data will be retained only for as long as is permissible in law and is reasonable and necessary for us to engage with you as a service user, event participant or supporter, volunteer or member of staff.
 Accordingly, the length of time for which we will retain your data may vary depending on the purposes and legal basis for which we are or have been processing it.
 To find out what this means in your particular circumstances, please contact us using the contact details given above.

-You, as the data subject, may request deletion of your data at any time in writing, subject to any overriding legal requirement for its retention, such as the need, where appropriate, to retain records of our engagement with you, medical records or Gift Aid records for Her Majesty’s Revenue and Customs, for example.
+You, as the data subject, may request deletion of your data at any time in writing, subject to any overriding legal requirement for its retention, such as the need, where appropriate, to retain records of our engagement with you, medical records and those relating to safeguarding matters or Gift Aid or tax records for Her Majesty’s Revenue and Customs, for example.
 We may keep such data on a ‘suppression list’ so we know not to contact you or process your data in future until further notice.

 D. Your rights in relation to your personal data